Social Prescribing: A new way of prescribing

 What is social prescribing?

-This is a relatively new and innovative way of addressing the broader social aspects of wellbeing and health, which include social, economic and environmental factors.
+This is an innovative way of addressing the broader social aspects of wellbeing and health, which include social, economic and environmental factors.
 Research suggests we underestimate how these factors relate to health determinants:

 - According to a 2015 meta-analysis published in Perspectives on Psychological Science, social isolation is associated with a 29% rise in mortality.